 John lived in The Cotswolds for some 27 years, although he now resides back in Cornwall and in New Zealand during the northern hemisphere winters.
 He has a keen interest in all things local, which has gained him an immense store of knowledge that he happily imparts with an infectious enthusiasm.
 His ‘all round’ interest in many diverse subjects, together with a wicked sense of humour, make John an ideal local guide and walking companion.

-John and Martin have led many holidays together in The Cotswolds and in Morocco and who knows where you’ll find them next!
+John and Martin have led many walking holidays together in The Cotswolds and in Morocco and who knows where you’ll find them next!